perowong/miniprogram-video-swiper-kit/README.md

 especially in the community product.

 So, it's essential to build an easy using, out of box swiping video component.
-The component is not provided by miniprogram officially, though it has a video-swiper component in miniprogram-component-plus, which is not perfectly compatible with some scenarios, such as some unexpected other video's voice playing when swiping the screen quickly, customizing play/pause state, and community interactive features, etc.
+The component is not provided by miniprogram officially, though it has a video-swiper component in miniprogram-component-plus of weChat team,
+which is not perfectly compatible with some scenarios, such as some unexpected other video's voice playing when swiping the screen quickly, customizing play/pause state, and community interactive features, etc.

 Based on the video-swiper, other out-of-box component follows, such as `slider`, `comments-half-dialog`, `tiktok-panel`,